wyatt8740/IBM3161-font/README.md

 e, Zork](http://i.imgur.com/MkboCJs.jpg)

 This repository contains a bitmap version of the font as well as a (slightly less complete) truetype version created through GNU Unifont's "tracing" program which it uses to create its truetype versions.
-The truetype covers 0x00 through 0x7F (the basic ASCII set), where I have extended the font to cover through 0xFF in the bitmap versions (I generated the truetype before I added 0x80-0xFF into the bitmap, and I don't have access anymore to the scripts I made to convert to a truetype.
-They are too much effort for something I rarely use, and all of the essentials are still in the TTF anyway).
+The truetype covers 0x00 through 0xFF (the basic ASCII set and first 'extended' bank), while I have extended the font to cover through about 0x17F in the bitmap versions.
+Beyond these thresholds, the font more or less falls back on the glyphs from Unifont, which *almost* match the IBM font glyphs where applicable.
+This also means that I can use the font for other languages like Japanese, which is handy in a terminal if you are from an area of the world that does not use the latin alphabet as much or when dealing with files from users of another language in a terminal window.

+Creating the truetype to the extent I already have took a lot of effort, due to some flawed decision making early on in the process; while I plan to do better going forward, the fact remains that fixing/translating the bitmap glyphs to truetype is a lot of effort – too much for something I rarely use.
+All of the essentials are still in the TTF, anyway, and I expect that I may slowly continue to improve the TrueType going forward.

 I also have included the Fontforge Spline Font Database (SFD) files, which are uncompressed text (and thus pretty big; sorry).
 If you just want to use the